antoniogbn/tprog/README.md

 # TPROG - Telecomunications programming tool

-TPROG is a tool developed using the Python scripting language for automation of telecommunications processes.
+TPROG is a tool developed using the Python scripting language for automation of telecommunications processes on heterogenous enviroments.
+It uses equipment´s management interfaces to interact with them, the currently versions supports follow integration technologies :

+* RESTful
+* SOAP
+* Terminal access

 ## Requirements